LGR3VE/PersonalBudget-LMU/README.md

 ## Features

 The Personal Budget Project is a web-based program that can run on any operating system.
 In addition to that, the project follows the mobile-first concept and is not only responsive but also a progressive web app.
 That means, that you can install the web app on your device (Smartphone, PC, TV, etc.) and also access it offline.
+A TransactionService handles all the main logic and a [UI-Library](https://mudblazor.com/) was used for a basic design.

 ### Dashboard
 * Current budget display